ColemanAlexander/ARHideNSeeker/README.md

 - Vuforia Engine

 ## Description of application
-This is a hidden object game where a list of objects are given on the screen and you have to find the corresponding image in the area.
-Point your camera at the image to verify it is the correct image.
-Find all the images to get a prize!!! link to apk in drive: https://drive.google.com/file/d/1QstlbPMaCMzK6vKXXzo82rPepMMbly6O/view?usp=drive_link
+This is a hidden object game where a list of objects is presented on the screen, and your task is to locate the matching image within the environment.
+To confirm its correctness, simply aim your camera at the image.
+Discovering all the images unlocks a rewarding prize! link to apk in drive: https://drive.google.com/file/d/1QstlbPMaCMzK6vKXXzo82rPepMMbly6O/view?usp=drive_link

 We utilized Unity to develop an AR application that accomplishes the aforementioned tasks.
 The initial screen features a simple UI design created using Unity's basic assets.
 Upon clicking the "Start Game" button, the user is seamlessly transitioned to the AR experience within the application.